mos-adebayo/newwork-hr-takehome/README.md

    ```

 This demo uses in-memory to save changes made to data.
-Replace functions in `src/api.ts` with real backend endpoints.
-The `polishFeedback` function should call a backend route that proxies a HuggingFace text model for free-tier usage.

 ## Architecture notes

-- Vite React TypeScript for speed and DX
+- Vite with React and TypeScript for speed and developer experience
 - Tailwind for utility-first styling
+- OpenAI via Huggingface to refine feedback into a professional tone
+- React Hook Form for minimal re-renders and efficient form handling
-- Simple session stored role for access control
+- Session-stored role for simple access control
+- Route-based layout component for centralized screen management
-- API layer isolated in `src/api` to swap mocks for real endpoints
+- API layer isolated in src/api to swap between mocks and real endpoints
+- env was intentionally added to git just for the demo purpose

 ## Routes
     - `/login` - To pick a role to simulate